dipenshome/dipenshome.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Hello I am Dipen Shome :construction_worker_man:  hailing from Dhaka, Bangladesh :bangladesh:.
-Having completed my graduation on Mechanical Engineering from Bangladesh University of Engineering & Technology, I currently work as a Lead Operations Engineer for Turbine in Rooppur Nuclear Power Plant
+Hello I am Dipen Shome hailing from Chittagong, located in southern part of Bangladesh :bangladesh:.
+Having completed my graduation on Mechanical Engineering from Bangladesh University of Engineering & Technology, I currently work as a Lead Operations Engineer for Turbine Department in Rooppur Nuclear Power Plant, country's first Nuclear Power Plant.
+Before that, I used to work as a R&D Engineer for Switchgear Department in Energypac Engineering Limited which is a renowned Power System Equipment manufacturer in Bangladesh.

-:mortar_board: ** Academic Records**
+**Academic Records** :mortar_board:
 ---

 - **Bachelor of Science in Mechanical Engineering**